Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Berrien County Health Department monitors elevated blood lead levels in at-risk children around Berrien County.
 Our public health nurses provide individualized case management, education, and resources for families who have children with elevated blood lead levels to help them identify lead exposure risks and create a healthy home.

 A service line connects the water main in the street to the plumbing in your house.
-In Benton Harbor homes, especially those built before to 1988, the service lines may contain lead.
-The City of Benton Harbor owns and maintains service lines starting at the water main located in the street to the customer’s stop box (water valve near the sidewalk).
+The municipality owns and maintains service lines starting at the water main located in the street to the customer’s stop box (water valve near the sidewalk).
 Customers own the service lines from the stop box to their home.

-Water Service Line Questions: City of Benton HarborGetting Water Tested: City of Benton HarborGetting a Water Filter: Berrien County Health DepartmentGetting a Lead Test for a Child: Berrien County Health DepartmentSafe Drinking Water Act Questions: MDEQ
+Water Service Line Questions: Contact your municipal water supplierGetting Water Tested: Contact your municipal water supplierGetting a Water Filter: Berrien County Health DepartmentGetting a Lead Test for a Child: Berrien County Health DepartmentSafe Drinking Water Act Questions: Michigan Department of Environment, Great Lakes, and Energy

 A notary public is an officer commissioned by the Michigan Secretary of State to serve as an unbiased and impartial witness.
 When a document is notarized, it means a Notary Public personally witnessed the person signing the document after first verifying the identity of the signer.